skaae/rbm_toolbox/README.md

 [6] T. Tieleman, “Training restricted Boltzmann machines using approximations to the likelihood gradient,” … 25th Int.
 Conf.
 Mach. …, 2008.
 [7] H. Larochelle and M. Mandel, “Learning algorithms for the classification restricted boltzmann machine,” J. Mach.  …, 2012.
 [8] R. Salakhutdinov and I. Murray, “On the quantitative analysis of deep belief networks,” …  25th Int.
 Conf. …, 2008.
 [9] Y. Tang and I. Sutskever, “Data normalization in the learning of restricted Boltzmann machines,” 2011.
+[10] L. Wan, M. Zeiler, S. Zhang, Y. Le Cun, and R. Fergus, “Regularization of Neural Networks using DropConnect,” in Proceedings of The 30th International Conference on Machine Learning, 2013, pp. 1058–1066.

 Copyright (c) 2014, Søren Kaae Sønderby (skaaesonderby@gmail.com) All rights reserved.